When is my Admissions Application due?

 Please note that Princeton Seminary cannot accept recommendations from your family members.

-Master’s-level applicants may apply for a second time as early as the next admissions cycle opens.
-In this case, the Admissions Committee and faculty would require a new application, academic transcript(s) from any school(s) attended since the last application, a new pastoral recommendation, and a new academic recommendation.
+Master’s degree applicants who applied and were not admitted may reapply beginning with the next admissions cycle.
+In this case, the Admissions Committee would require a new application, academic transcript(s) from any school(s) attended since your last application, and three new recommendation letters.

 Princeton Seminary prepares students to serve in congregations and the larger church, in classrooms and the academy, and in the public arena.
 This means that Princeton Seminary attracts applicants from a variety of vocational fields, taking all undergraduate majors into consideration during the admissions process.